dewi-alliance/hotspot-manufacturers/template.md

-## Please copy this template.md (do not edit the template directly).
+## Please copy this template.md (do not edit the template directly)
 ## COMPANY NAME

 Application to become an approved third party manufacturer as per HIP19.
 All questions must be answered, any missing information will result in delays.